 Pantoukios village, Chios - credits: Milan Gonda/Shutterstock.com

-Deciding which island –or islands- you should visit when traveling to Greece is like picking a chocolate from a chocolate assortment box: you’re going to love whatever you choose, but the task of choosing alone from so many excellent options makes you nervous.
+Deciding which island –or islands, because an island-hopping itinerary is never out of the question- you should visit when traveling to Greece is like picking a chocolate from a chocolate assortment box: you’re going to love whatever you choose, but the task of choosing alone from so many excellent options makes you nervous.

-If you’re visiting Greece in order to party all day and night and experience the famous Greek island nightlife to the fullest, then your predominant options vary between Zante, Rhodes, Paros, Mykonos, and maybe Santorini.
+If you’re visiting Greece in order to party all day and night and experience the famous Greek island nightlife to the fullest, then your predominant options and the best Greek islands for you vary between Zante, Rhodes, Paros, Mykonos, and maybe Santorini, which is a good mix of Ionian islands and Cyclades islands.
 There, you can find everything you need to have a great time and dance yourself into the next morning, from jazz and blues bars to packed, loud clubs that play mainstream hits and attract crowds of all ages.

 Especially in Mykonos, the beach bars and nightclubs are infamous for being full of party animals all through the night and until the first light of day!

-Additionally, in the alternative –and increasingly popular- the island of Ikaria, you can follow the incredibly slow pace of life of the locals, spend your whole day on the beach and then eat, drink and dance at the traditional 'panigiria', where you’ll experience the true Greek spirit away from the bars and the clubs.
+Additionally, on the alternative –and increasingly popular- the island of Ikaria, which belongs to the North Aegean islands, you can follow the incredibly slow pace of life of the locals, spend your whole day on the beach and then eat, drink and dance at the traditional 'panigiria', where you’ll experience the true Greek spirit away from the bars and the clubs, which is always a good idea!

 Traditional Greek circular dance in a 'panigiri' in Ikaria - credits: NDT/Shutterstock.com

-Of course, if you want your vacations to be ultra-alternative and unconventional, you’d like to be as far away from the large crowds as possible, Symi, Astypalaia, Kythnos, Anafi, and Donousa offer the ultimate haven from mass tourism and a private island feel most people would beg for.
+Of course, if you want your vacations to be ultra-alternative and unconventional, you’d like to be as far away from the large crowds as possible, the best places to visit would be Symi, Astypalaia, Kythnos, Anafi, and Donousa, which offer the ultimate haven from mass tourism and a private island feel most people would beg for.
 There, along with wild beauty and seclusion, you’ll find incredibly low prices and a serenity that feeds the soul like no other place.

-Taken for granted that under every rock you turn in Greece, chances are you’ll find thousands of years of history and culture, if you’re interested in history and archaeology, literally any region of Greece will do.
-Nevertheless, the most impressive Greek island in regard to its heritage is without a doubt the island of Crete, which is full of important archaeological sites and museums, with Santorini, Zakynthos, Corfu, Paros, and Rhodes following closely.
+Taken for granted that under every rock you turn in Greece, chances are you’ll find thousands of years of history and culture, if you’re interested in history and archaeological sites, literally any region of Greece will do.
+Nevertheless, the most impressive Greek island in regard to its heritage is without a doubt the island of Crete, which is full of important archaeological sites and museums, with Santorini, Paros, Rhodes, and the Ionian islands of Zakynthos, Corfu following closely.

-Apart from a museum exhibit, on those islands, you can admire the trademark architecture of past times and civilizations, such as the impressive Venetian and Frankish castles that still stand tall in the islands of Zakynthos and Rhodes.
-Don’t forget to explore the traditional old towns and the remnants that have survived thousands of years on the island.
-Even if history is not you’re thing, you can’t help but be fascinated by Greece’s past even if you tried!
+Apart from a museum exhibit and archaeological sites, on those islands, you can admire the trademark architecture of past times and civilizations, such as the impressive Venetian and Frankish castles that still stand tall on the islands of Zakynthos and Rhodes.
+Don’t forget to explore the traditional old towns and the archaeological sites that host remnants that have survived thousands of years on the island alongside knowledgeable Greece travel guides.
+Even if history is not you’re thing, you can’t help but be fascinated by Greece’s past and archaeological sites even if you tried!

-If the time you can spend enjoying the Greek islands is restricted, then the islands of the Argosaronic Sea and their close proximity to the Greek capital are the perfect solution to your problem!
-Places like Aegina, Hydra, Spetses, Poros, and Kea offer all luxuries that any bigger island would, while at the same time they are easy to access; you won’t be spending even a single minute of your precious free time traveling unless it’s absolutely necessary.
+If the time you can spend enjoying the Greek islands is restricted, then the Saronic Gulf islands and their close proximity to the Greek capital are the perfect solution to your problem!
+Places in the Saronic Gulf islands like Aegina, Hydra, Spetses, Poros, and Kea offer all luxuries that any bigger island would, while at the same time they are easy to access; you won’t be spending even a single minute of your precious free time traveling unless it’s absolutely necessary.

 Last but not least, if you’re a lovebird in search of someplace to host your love, then as expected, the island of Santorini is the ideal place to visit.
 Magical sunsets from steep cliffs, romantic restaurants, and cobbled streets full of whitewashed houses to walk hand-in-hand with your other half, set the scene for the most magical getaway for couples in the world.